If you replayed your life and took the shortest path to where you are today, you’d see what an absurd amount of time was spent on the wrong things.

 This ability comes from startups.
 Startup founders have a term for the wrong metric to focus on: a vanity metric.
 For example, how many people visit your website is a vanity metric.
 The more rewarding metric is how many buy from you.

 Bold people will look inward to identify their personal vanity metrics: they assess the metrics they live by.
+In doing so, they avoid the wrong paths.

 Take two examples: